nicohiggs/football_annotations/README.md

 ![](test_gif.gif)

 Each video has a corresponding .csv file that has the same name but without "\_fps.mp4" and just ".csv" instead.
 For example, if you are annotating `2015 002 08-30-15 LAURIER D @ YORK O_fps.mp4` the corresponding .csv is titled `2015 002 08-30-15 LAURIER D @ YORK O.csv`.
-The .csv files already exists for each video with some annotations already recorded.
+The .csv files already exist for each video with some annotations already recorded.
 You can find the ones I need you to update at...

 To see which videos still need to be done, or are already done, see ...